 evalDBDecisionTable Step

-Use this step to apply the DB Decision table in a workflow process.
+Use this step to apply the DB Decision table within a workflow process.

 Description:

-Use this step to apply the DB Decision table in a workflow process.
+Use this step to apply the DB Decision table within a workflow process.

 Inputs